Google.org

 Grant in 2020

-Arkangel AI is a healthcare-focused technology company that provides a no-code artificial intelligence platform designed to help organizations develop, deploy, and manage machine learning algorithms at scale.
-Its platform enables the efficient detection of preventable diseases, producing results that are faster, scalable, accurate, and cost-effective.
-By facilitating the identification of health issues and their stages, Arkangel AI aims to promote equitable health conditions globally, empowering users to lead healthier lives free from preventable diseases.
+Arkangel AI is a technology company that provides a no-code platform designed for healthcare organizations to harness the capabilities of artificial intelligence.
+Its platform enables the building, deployment, and management of machine learning algorithms at scale, focusing on the detection of preventable diseases.
+By generating detection results that are faster, more accurate, and cost-effective, Arkangel AI helps users identify the stage of health issues efficiently.
+The company's mission is to promote equitable health conditions globally, empowering individuals to live free from preventable diseases.
+Through its innovative solutions, Arkangel AI aims to enhance healthcare outcomes and accessibility for all.

 Kronos Bio